bohlinger/wavy/docs/index.rst

 Master thesis using wavy
 ========================
-Judith Thu Ølberg, 2023: Wave Measurements Using Ship Mounted Sensors as part of the One Ocean Expedition, University of Bergen.
+Judith Thu Ølberg, 2023: Wave Measurements Using Ship Mounted Sensors as part of the One Ocean Expedition, University of Bergen, https://hdl.handle.net/11250/3071001.

 Indices and tables
 ==================